Ivyratermgwangqa/AirBnB_clone_v2/README.md

 all Place
 ```

+### 3. DBStorage - User

+The `DBStorage` module introduces database storage using SQLAlchemy for the `User` class.
+It includes the necessary updates to create, update, and query user data.

 #### MySQL Setup Development

 Write a script (`setup_mysql_dev.sql`) that prepares a MySQL server for the project with: